mmoayyed/mmoayyed.github.io/_posts/2016-06-26-cas-survey-results.md

 ### Auto Configuration

 Loudly pointed out by the survey, a much-needed overhaul of the CAS documentation is needed to enable configuration of CAS features.
 To address this issue, CAS 5 takes an orthogonal approach where most if not all CAS features are **automatically configured** by CAS itself relieving the deployer from having to deal with XML configuration.
-This is a model we refer to as Intention-Driven configuration.
+This is a model we refer to as **Intention-driven configuration**.

 In the past in order to turn on a particular CAS feature, the adopter had to: